- The Ultimate Blush Guide

 Take a look at our top picks from some of the biggest brands in the biz to find the best blushers:

-You can easily add a pop of colour with the much-loved MAC Powder Blush.
+You can easily add a pop of colour with the much-loved Milani Baked Blush.
 This small powder comes in a variety of versatile shades, including bright pink, warm orange and cherry red.
 The lightweight powder blends effortlessly over the skin, which you can build up for a bolder colour payoff.

 This blush stick is perfect for on-the-go moments and has a hydrating formula, which feels comfortable on the skin all day long.
 Simply swipe directly across the cheeks and blend in with your fingertips.
 You can also use as a lip stain for a gorgeous, natural-looking tint.

-Who doesn’t love Fenty Beauty?
-Their cream blusher is a great option for summer months as it’s sweat resistant and gives a gorgeous sun-kissed glow.
-It comes in 10 beautiful shades, including vivid pink and vibrant orange.
+Who doesn’t love Maybelline?
+Their gel-cream blusher is a great option for summer months as it’s sweat resistant and gives a gorgeous sun-kissed glow.
+It comes in a handful of beautiful shades, including pink and peach.

-Beauty editors, influencers and makeup gurus all around the world enjoy the cult favourite Benetint formula.
-The liquid instantly adds a sheer tint to the cheeks and lips, which works from day to night no matter the occasion.
+Beauty editors, influencers and makeup gurus all around the world enjoy the Perricone MD No Makeup Blush.
+The liquid instantly adds a sheer tint to the cheeks, which works from day to night no matter the occasion.
 We recommend popping the small bottle in your purse for midday touch ups.

 What's in a blush palette?